jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/analysis_weight_mal/README.md

-# Analysis of male weight using the 3-component composite model.
+# Analysis of male weight using the 3-component composite model

 <br/>
 Steps to reproduce the analysis: